eleakin/Getting_and_Cleaning_Data/Codebook.md

 > Written with [StackEdit](https://stackedit.io/).
 > # My Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in the `tidy.txt` output file.

 ## Identifiers